coolDev531/Android-Kotlin/README.md

 - **Compose samples repository**: The `compose-samples` repository provides a collection of sample projects demonstrating different aspects of Jetpack Compose.
 It can serve as a valuable reference to enhance your understanding.
 Find the repository at [github.com/android/compose-samples](https://github.com/android/compose-samples).
 - **Android source code**: The official Android source code repository can be a valuable resource to explore the inner workings of the Android platform.
 Visit [cs.android.com](https://cs.android.com) to access the codebase.

-Please note that the project primarily relies on the official documentation, compose-samples, and Android source code.
-Limiting external references ensures a deeper learning experience and encourages self-sufficiency in tackling challenges.

 ## Contributing
 You're welcome.